House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Lawnmowers are an essential part of life for many of us and mowing the lawn can be a weekly task.
-While some of us look forward to the prospect of getting out and mowing, others are more reticent, especially since between 70 and 90 people are killed each year in lawnmower accidents, in the US, with a further 84,000 injuries every year, more than 20% of which are amputations.
+Lawnmowers are an essential part of life for many of us, and mowing the lawn can be a weekly task.
+While some of us look forward to the prospect of getting out and mowing, others are more reticent, especially since between 70 and 90 people are killed each year in lawnmower accidents in the US, with a further 84,000 injuries every year.
+More than 20% are amputations.

-Mow safely, keep young children well out of the way, and make sure that you kill the power and ensure that the mower is safe before you attempt to remove any blockages or free trapped blades.
+Mow safely, keep young children well out of the way, and ensure you kill the power before attempting to remove any blockages or free trapped blades.

 Featured Image Credit: Skitterphoto, Pexels